Cercle Français de Winchester

 Book Club

-The Cercle has an active French Reading Group which meets in Winchester every four to six weeks.
-We all read a French book and discuss it in French at the meeting.
+The Cercle has two active French Book Clubs and Reading Groups which meet in Winchester every four to six weeks.
+We all read a French book and discuss it either in French or in English depending upon the Reading group.
 Mostly we read novels, but not always.
 We choose books that are easily obtainable on line and which are not too long.
 Discussions are completely informal.
-Meetings are in the evenings (at times arranged to suit the members) and usually last about an hour.
+The French Reading Group (discussion in French) starts at 4.30pm.
+The French Reading Group (discussion in English) starts 3pm.
+We try to programme our reading three meetings in advance.

 Our History